bprovanbessell/SATfeatPy/documentation/features.md

 Naive encoded Constraints
 Add undirected AND gates, Blocked AND gates, and Exactly One AND gates (psuedocode in paper)

+Recursive Weight Heuristic
+The heuristic provides a score for each literal x that represents the tendency whether x is present in a model of the formula F.
+This is computed for 3 iterations.

 Please refer to [3] for a more detailed and theoretical description of the features.

 ## Basic notes on SAT problems